Consensys/doc.tessera/docs/HowTo/Configure/Keys/File-Based-Key-Pairs.md

 the [configuration file](../../../Reference/SampleConfiguration.md#keydata).
 You can use Tessera to [generate file-based keys].

-!!! example "Configuration file with file-based key pairs"
+!!! example "File-based key pair configuration"

     ```json
     "keys": {